1. Overview

 23c70ec6e724

-In the example above, there were three Docker containers in the exited state which we removed using the docker rm command.
+In the example above, there were three Docker containers in the exited state that we removed using the docker rm command.

 5. Remove All the Docker Containers

-Consider a scenario where too many stopped Docker containers are present on the machine, and now we wish to remove them all.
-Of course, we can use the above approach and pass all the containers id to the docker rm command.
-But let's look into a more optimized and simple command to remove all the Docker containers:
+Consider a scenario where too many stopped Docker containers are present on the machine, and we wish to remove them all.
+Of course, we can use the above approach and pass all the containers id to the docker rm command, but let’s look into a more optimized and simple command to remove all the Docker containers:

 $ docker ps -a